jwtk/jjwt/README.md

     .parseClaimsJws(compact);
 ```

 *NOTE*: Because body compression is not a standard JWT feature, you should only enable compression if both your JWT builder and parser are JJWT versions >= 0.6.0, or if you're using another library that implements the exact same functionality.
-It is best used for your own use cases - where you both create and later parse the tokens.
-This feature will likely cause problems if you compressed a token and expected a 3rd party (who doesn't use JJWT) to parse the token.
+This feature is best reserved for your own use cases - where you both create and later parse the tokens.
+It will likely cause problems if you compressed a token and expected a 3rd party (who doesn't use JJWT) to parse the token.

 ### 0.5.1